dokku/dokku/docs/deployment/builders/railpack.md

 ### Requirements

+Before using Railpacks, the following steps must be taken:

-The `railpack` cli tool is not included by default with Dokku or as a dependency.
+- Install the `railpack` cli: The `railpack` cli tool is not included by default with Dokku or as a dependency.
 It must also be installed as shown on [this page](https://railpack.com/installation).

-Builds will proceed with the `railpack` cli for the app from then on.
+- Create a `buildkit` builder: Railpack uses buildkit.
+       ```shell
+       docker run --rm --privileged -d --name buildkit moby/buildkit
+       ```
+- Set the buildkit builder: Update the `/etc/default/dokku` file to set `BUILDKIT_HOST`:
+       ```shell
+       touch /etc/default/dokku
+       echo "export BUILDKIT_HOST='docker-container://buildkit'" >> /etc/default/dokku
+       ````

 ### Detection